What You Should Know About Sedation Dentistry

 Despite the fact that sedation dentistry might lessen anxiety and discomfort, local anesthetic is

-still required.
 Local anesthetic is still required to numb the treatment area, and patients will

 continue to experience pressure and movement during the procedure.